-This is my family’s traditional dressing for Thanksgiving dinner, which my mom learned how to make from her mother.
-It’s really more like a savory bread pudding as the heavy cream and turkey broth make for a dense, moist dressing that you can cut like a brownie.
+This recipe is my family’s traditional dressing for Thanksgiving dinner, which my mom learned how to make from her mother.
+It’s more like a savory bread pudding, as the heavy cream and turkey broth make for a dense, moist dressing you can cut like a brownie.
 The one guaranteed second serving at Thanksgiving was the dressing, and my sisters and I would fight over the leftovers.

 Key Ingredients and Substitutions

-For the full effect of this dressing, you really need everything listed; that said, there are some substitutions provided in case you don’t have the exact ingredients on hand.
+For the full effect of this Thanksgiving dressing recipe, you need everything listed; that said, some substitutions are provided in case you don’t have the exact ingredients on hand.

 The complete ingredient list and measurements are listed in the printable recipe below.

-- Sandwich bread: Any white sandwich bread would work here, but the soft, airy texture of your basic inexpensive sandwich bread is a key part of the texture.
+- Sandwich bread: Any white sandwich bread would work here, but the soft, airy texture of your basic, inexpensive sandwich bread is a key part of the texture.
 We use a combination of white and a whole wheat version as well.
-I’d avoid any bread that has a heavy texture or a thick crust.
+I’d avoid any bread with a heavy texture or a thick crust.

 - Onions and Celery: These two are key to the overall flavor profile, and you’d be missing out on a lot of savory goodness without them.
 And don’t throw out the celery leaves – they can be chopped and added to the sauté for extra flavor.

-- Broth: If you have the time we recommend making your own chicken or turkey broth (or stock) but a good quality store-bought broth is great as well.
+- Broth: If you have the time, we recommend making your own chicken or turkey broth (or stock), but a good quality store-bought broth is also great.
 We prefer to use turkey broth for a little extra Thanksgiving flavor.
 You can also use stock for a deeper, richer flavor.

-- Poultry Seasoning: This is the key spice, and in addition to salt will need to be carefully calibrated to taste before putting the mixture in the baking dish.
+- Poultry Seasoning: This is the key spice, and in addition to salt, it will need to be carefully calibrated to taste before putting the mixture in the baking dish.

 - Heavy cream: Playing a big role in achieving the final texture, it adds richness to the overall flavor.
 You could use half and half to save a few calories, but the whole aim of this dish is indulgence, so go for it!